6 barriers to extending hospitality

 4 | YOU DON'T HAVE A TEAM TO MANAGE/IMPROVE HOSPITALITY

-5 | CHURCH LACK A CONNECTION PLAN & PROCESS FOR DEEPER ENGAGEMENT
+5 | CHURCH LACK A CONNECTION & A DEEPER ENGAGEMENT PLAN

 - Do your members don’t notice guests?
 Befriend them?